-Backyard Chickens, and the Interconnectedness of All Things – Part 3
+Backyard Chickens & the Inter-connectedness of Everything - Part 3

-This article shares the funny antics of one of our roosters, whose stories include such things as nesting boxes, interested hens, and a falling wheelbarrow.
+This post shares the funny antics of one of our roosters, whose stories include such things as nesting boxes, interested hens, and a falling wheelbarrow.

 Roosters are a lot of fun to watch

 Roosters are gentle, generous, and protective, particularly as they get older, feel they have their place well established, and don’t have to compete with other roosters for space or mates.